 1. Turn off the water supply to the washroom from the main valve.
 This is very important because not doing so can damage the interior walls behind the water faucet.
+Furthermore, doing this wrong could cause a leak when the water is turned back on, which would lead to needing to contact a professional such as Express Plumbing Heating & Cooling: Emergency plumbers.
+Make sure you do this carefully and successfully.

 2. Remove the trim cap by inserting a flathead screwdriver between the wall and the trim cap.